jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/02/2018-02-12-software-developers-are-engineers.md

 And **our code is the design document!!!** (He also said that the code is not the only design document --- but it is **the detailed design document!**)

 :open_mouth:

+He then went on and explained that the practices in XP (eXtreme Programming) are a great path to "Real Software Engineering"...